FORCE11 Active Groups

 This group focuses on provisioning attribution methods for people and organizations for any scholarly products, including publications, datasets, data standards, software, research resources, etc. The goal is to coordinate community efforts and pilot test implementations.

-The FORCE11 Communications and Marketing Committee is a new group (in 2018) brought together to help raise the profile of the FORCE11 organisation.
-We are a group of primarily marketing and PR professionals working in scholarly communication across sectors.
+The FORCE11 Communications and Marketing Committee was brought together (in 2018) to help raise the profile of the FORCE11 organisation.
+We are professionals with marketing and PR experience working in scholarly communication across sectors, and we are FORCE11 community members in research, technology, publishing, and advocacy.

 This group will map the landscape of the community-developed standards and work on principles for linking information about databases, content standards and journal and funder policies in the life sciences.